Examinations, your offer conditions and admission to St George’s

 No, unless you have to take part in additional education, we will not consider the autumn exams as a third year of study.
 We will view them as a delayed completion of your second year of study.

 Offer holders are still required to meet the English Language conditions of their offer, as set out in their offer letter.
-We are in contact with English Language test providers and will update applicants in due course should there be any changes.

 A list of alternative English Language tests that we accept can be found on our website.
 This includes the internet-based TOEFL (Test of English as a Foreign Language) which you are able to complete from home.
 More information about this test can be found on the TOEFL website.
 Please email the Admissions team on firstname.lastname@example.org if you intend to take the internet-based TOEFL in order to meet the conditions of your offer.